Canon 1D X versus Sony A7R III

 The Canon EOS-1D X and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in October 2011 and October 2017.
 The 1DX is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 42.2 MP.

-An illustration of the physical size and weight of the Canon 1D X and the Sony A7R III is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon 1D X and the Sony A7R III are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1DX – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1DX – represents the basis or 100 percent across all the size and weight measures).